vish0701/ds-ai/upgrad/rl-taxi-cab/readme.md

 3. Convergence- You need to converge your results.
 The Q-values may be suboptimal since the agent won't be able to explore much in 5-6 hours of simulation.
 But it is important that your Q-values converge.
 There are two ways to check the convergence of the DQN model:

     * Sample a few state-action pairs and plot their Q-values along episodes
     * Check whether the total rewards earned per episode are showing stability

-    Showing one of these convergence plots will suffice.

 ** Important points to consider while training: **